-The Lower Merion Soccer Club is the result of the merger of four small soccer
+The Lower Merion Soccer Club formed from a merger in the 1980s of four small soccer

 clubs in Lower Merion Township, those being Gladwyne Sports Association,